-No person shall be denied admission to a University or be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by the System or a university on any basis prohibited by applicable law, including race, color, national origin, religion, sex, sexual orientation, gender identity or status, gender expression, disability, age, or veteran status.
+No person shall be denied admission to a University or be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by the System or a university on any basis prohibited by applicable law, including race, color, national origin, religion, sex (gender and pregnancy), sexual orientation, gender identity or status, gender expression, disability, age, or military status, and any other legally protected status.

-Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d et seq.
-Title IX of the Education Amendments of 1972, 20 U.S.C. § 1681-1688
+Title VI and Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000d et seq.
+Title IX of the Education Amendments of 1972, 20 U.S.C. §§ 1681-1688 Executive Order 11246 - Equal Employment Opportunity